Butterfly Boucher: Biography

-In September 2013, she announced that for the 10th anniversary of her first album, Flutterby, she re-recorded its songs.
-This new release will be called "Happy Birthday Flutterby".
+In October 2014, she released "Happy Birthday Flutterby" — a fully re-recorded version of her first album, Flutterby, on the occasion of its 10th anniversary.
+Unlike the original, which she recorded on her own, the remake enlisted help from other musicians, including Sarah McLachlan, Sara Bareilles, Katie Herzig.

 In media

-Butterfly Boucher recorded a duet with David Bowie singing his song "Changes", on the Shrek 2: Motion Picture Soundtrack, released in May 2004, for the film of the same name.
+Butterfly Boucher recorded a version of David Bowie's song "Changes" with him, on the Shrek 2: Motion Picture Soundtrack, released in May 2004, for the film of the same name.
 Boucher's own songs have been featured on various TV programs.
 In July to August 2004, the short-lived ABC series, The Days used "Life is Short" as its opening theme.
 TV drama series Grey's Anatomy featured both "Never Leave Your Heart Alone" and "Life is Short" in its first season (2005), and debuted "A Bitter Song" from her then-unreleased album Scary Fragile in the third-season episode "Drowning on Dry Land" (2007).
 In addition, the title song "Scary Fragile" also featured in the pilot for the ABC Family show, Switched at Birth.
 The song "Gun for a Tongue" served as the theme song for The Lying Game.

 Flutterby was the source of songs on the fantasy television series Charmed.
 "Life is Short" was used in the episode "Spin City", and the episode "Show Ghouls" features a version of the track "I Can't Make Me" remixed by Chris Lord-Alge, which is later included in soundtrack album, Charmed: The Book of Shadows.

 The single "It Pulls Me Under" was featured in the film Where We're Meant to Be (2016) as well as the short film Break Free (2014) by Ruby Rose.
 Boucher later recorded and co-wrote an original song for the 2017 film Wonder entitled "Break the Rules".

 Boucher co-wrote several songs and appears on Dawson Wells' debut album Re: No Subject, for which she played instruments, including drums, guitar, piano and keyboards, tambourine and bass.
 She provided lead and backup vocals on most of the songs, including a duet with Dawson called "Gracey and Henry Martin's First Summer".
 Compositions she penned with Wells on that album are "Say Anything", "Silly One", "Being in Love".